 Sale or Other Taxable Disposition of Bonds.
-A Beneficial Owner generally will not be subject to U.S. federal income tax on any gain realized on the sale, exchange, retirement or other taxable disposition of a 2005 Bond unless:
+A Beneficial Owner generally will not be subject to U.S. federal income tax on any gain realized on the sale, exchange, retirement or other taxable disposition of a 2006 Bond unless:

-- the gain is effectively connected with the conduct by such Beneficial Owner of a U.S. trade or business; - the Beneficial Owner is an individual who has been present in the United States for 183 days or more of the taxable year of disposition and certain other requirements are met; or

-• the Beneficial Owner was a citizen or resident of the United States and subject to special rules that apply to certain expatriates.
+- the gain is effectively connected with the conduct by such Beneficial Owner of a U.S. trade or business; - the Beneficial Owner is an individual who has been present in the United States for 183 days or more of the taxable year of disposition and certain other requirements are met; or - the Beneficial Owner was a citizen or resident of the United States and subject to special rules that apply to certain expatriates.

 Income or Gain Effectively Connected with a U.S. Trade or Business.
-The preceding discussion of the tax consequences of the purchase, ownership and disposition of the 2005 Bonds by a Beneficial Owner generally assumes that such Beneficial Owner is not engaged in a U.S. trade or business.
-If any interest on the 2005 Bonds or gain from the sale, exchange, retirement, redemption, or other taxable disposition of the 2005 Bonds is effectively connected with a U.S. trade or business conducted by the Beneficial Owner, then the income or gain will be subject to U.S. federal income tax at regular graduated income tax rates, but will not be subject to withholding tax if certain certification requirements are satisfied.
+The preceding discussion of the tax consequences of the purchase, ownership and disposition of the 2006 Bonds by a Beneficial Owner generally assumes that such Beneficial Owner is not engaged in a U.S. trade or business.
+If any interest on the 2006 Bonds or gain from the sale, exchange, retirement, redemption, or other taxable disposition of the 2006 Bonds is effectively connected with a U.S. trade or business conducted by the Beneficial Owner, then the income or gain will be subject to U.S. federal income tax at regular graduated income tax rates, but will not be subject to withholding tax if certain certification requirements are satisfied.
 A Beneficial Owner can generally meet the certification requirements by providing a properly executed Form W-8ECI or appropriate substitute form to the Corporation or the Paying Agent.
-If the Beneficial Owner is eligible for the benefits of a tax treaty between the United States and such Beneficial Owner's country of residence, any "effectively connected" income or gain will generally be subject to U.S. federal tax only if it is also attributable to a permanent establishment maintained by such Beneficial Owner in the United States.
+If the Beneficial Owner is eligible for the benefits of a tax treaty between the United States and such Beneficial Owner is a corporation, that portion of the Beneficial Owner's earnings and profits that are effectively connected with such Beneficial Owner is used to a permanent establishment maintained by such Beneficial Owner in the United States.
 If the Beneficial Owner is a corporation, that portion of the Beneficial Owner's earnings and profits that are effectively connected with such Beneficial Owner's U.S. trade or business also may be subject to a "branch profits tax" at a 30% rate, although an applicable tax treaty may provide for a lower rate.

 Information Reporting and Backup Withholding.
-In general, information reporting and backup withholding will apply to payment of interest on the 2005 Bonds unless the Beneficial Owner appropriately certifies as to such Beneficial Owner's foreign status or otherwise establishes an exemption.
+In general, information reporting and backup withholding will apply to payment of interest on the 2006 Bonds unless the Beneficial Owner appropriately certifies as to such Beneficial Owner's foreign status or otherwise establishes an exemption.